 1. Head and Neck Injuries

-Whiplash, concussion, broken neck, traumatic brain injury (TBI), and skull fractures are considered some of the destructive injuries that often occur due to car crashes.
+Whiplash, concussion, broken neck, traumatic brain injury (TBI), soft tissue injury and skull fractures are considered some of the destructive injuries that often occur due to car crashes.
 However, head trauma may cause permanent damage to one’s emotions, memory, concentration, and cognitive abilities.

 2. Chest Injuries